strimzi/proposals/06x-new-kafka-roller.md

 10. Otherwise, batch nodes in `RESTART` group and get the next batch to restart:
    - Further categorize nodes based on their roles so that the following restart order can be enforced:
        1. `NON_ACTIVE_CONTROLLER` - Pure controller that is not the active controller
-       2. `ACTIVE_CONTROLLER` - Pure controller that is the active controller (the quorum leader)
+       2. `MIXED_AND_NOT_ACTIVE_CONTROLLER` - Mixed node (both controller and broker) and is not the active controller
-       3. `COMBINED_AND_NOT_ACTIVE_CONTROLLER` - Combined node (both controller and broker) and is not the active controller
+       3. `ACTIVE_CONTROLLER` - Pure controller that is the active controller (the quorum leader)
-       4. `COMBINED_AND_ACTIVE_CONTROLLER` - Combined node (both controller and broker) and is the active controller (the quorum leader)
+       4. `MIXED_AND_ACTIVE_CONTROLLER` - Mixed node (both controller and broker) and is the active controller (the quorum leader)
        5. `BROKER` - Pure broker

+      We expect only one of `ACTIVE_CONTROLLER` and `MIXED_AND_ACTIVE_CONTROLLER` categories to be non-empty as there is only one active controller.

       > The batch returned will comprise only one node for all groups except 'BROKER', ensuring that controllers are restarted sequentially.
 This approach is taken to mitigate the risk of losing quorum when restarting multiple controller nodes simultaneously.
 A failure to establish quorum due to unhealthy controller nodes directly impacts the brokers and consequently the availability of the cluster.
 However, restarting broker nodes can be executed without affecting availability.
 If concurrently restarting brokers do not share any topic partitions, the in-sync replicas (ISRs) of topic partitions will lose no more than one replica, thus preserving availability.

    - If `NON_ACTIVE_PURE_CONTROLLER` group is non empty, return the first node that can be restarted without impacting the quorum health (more on this later).
+   - If `MIXED_AND_NOT_ACTIVE_CONTROLLER` group is non empty, return the first node that can be restarted without impacting the quorum health and the availability.
    - If `ACTIVE_PURE_CONTROLLER` group is non empty, return the node if it can be restarted without impacting the quorum health.
 Otherwise return an empty set.
-   - If `COMBINED_AND_NOT_ACTIVE_CONTROLLER` group is non empty, return the first node that can be restarted without impacting the quorum health and the availability.
-   - If `COMBINED_AND_ACTIVE_CONTROLLER`  group is non empty, return the node if it can be restarted without impacting the quorum health and the availability.
+   - If `MIXED_AND_ACTIVE_CONTROLLER`  group is non empty, return the node if it can be restarted without impacting the quorum health and the availability.
 Otherwise return an empty set.
    - If `BROKER` group is non empty, batch the broker nodes:
        - build a map of nodes and their replicating partitions by sending describeTopics request to Admin API
        - batch the nodes that do not have any partitions in common therefore can be restarted together